subhamkd/heat_equation/README.md

 # heat_equation
-Python script for solving the transient heat equation using finite difference method.
+Python script for solving the transient heat equation in 2D using finite difference method.
 Discretization scheme used : FTCS